 Using Electronic Reserves

 Students must be registered in the Library’s circulation system to borrow items from the E-Reserves.
-All E-Reserves material are available online in the BlackBoard course management system and can be located by course number and/or instructor name.
+All E-Reserves material are available online in the Canvas course management system and can be located by course number and/or instructor name.

 Do I need a password to access electronic reserve?

-Yes, when you enter the BlackBoard course management system you will be prompted to enter your University Internet ID (also referred to e-mail username) and password.
+Yes, when you enter the Canvas course management system you will be prompted to enter your University Internet ID (also referred to e-mail username) and password.
 This is the same information that you're required to enter for logging into library databases and numerous other systems on campus.